rickardlindberg/rlci/README.md

 ### History

-This is where I document the completed stories development.
+This is where I document the completed stories.

 #### #1 Runs a hard-coded, pre-defined pipeline